m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 The other is that Necromuda is equal and competitive in a way that a traditional-DM RPG can never be.
 Both of you go all-out, and the better or luckier player wins.
 Whereas with a DM who has to be both opponent and referee, it's impossible to have this kind of competition.

 And a third, more subjective reason: I find a lot more fun in moving the minatures around the terrain, in *seeing* the combat happen.
 So if you do happen to like this style of D&D play, I highly recommend using minatures if you're not doing so already.

+[1] Something you may not have realised if you primarily play D&D or D&D-like systems is that most RPGs put far less emphasis on mechanical progression.
+You might get slightly better at your specializations, but the fundamentals of your character tend to stay the same rather than starting generic and branching out as D&D does.
+A character five levels ahead of you is a threat in any game, but in many systems you could overcome that kind of gap with cunning and numbers, whereas in D&D you can end up with characters having near-godlike domination over other characters who are only a handful of levels lower.

+I'm not saying this is good or bad (personally I'm actually quite fond of it), just something to be aware of.
+I'm aware of groups who consider the "sweet spot" of D&D to be levels 5-10, and there's a ruleset on the internet for playing this style (basically once you go past level 10 you gain additional feats rather than further levels) if that's your thing.